madb3/Sims-4-Mod-Scanner/README.md

 ### Objectives:
 * Read filenames
-* Inspect package metadata
+* Inspect package metadata to identify flaws
-* Detect outdated versions
+* Detect outdated versions and duplicate files that may prevent the content from working in-game
 * Display flagged files